 Amanda Budden is a qualified, APA accredited Psychotherapist, Children's Counsellor, Child/Parent Attachment Play Therapist, Aware Parenting Trainer, Brainspotting, and certified Autplay provider with over 4000 therapy hours of experience of working with neurodivergent children and young people.

 She's integratively trained, which means whatever therapy model she works with, is underpinned with non-judgement, empathy and unconditional positive regard for my clients, and the most important aspect of her work is a solid, therapeutic relationship.

-As an accredited, registered member of APA and the British Association for Counselling and Psychotherapy Amanda works in accordance with their Ethical Framework (a commitment to clients to work to professional standards and build ethical relationships).
+As an accredited, registered member of APA Amanda works in accordance with their Ethical Framework (a commitment to clients to work to professional standards and build ethical relationships).
 A mandatory part of this framework is that all therapists are supervised by a Senior Accredited Psychotherapist , which means (that while a client's personal details are never revealed) she has regular access to another opinion if needed.
 She is insured and has a current DBS Certificate.

-On a more personal level she is a neurodivergent wife and a mum to a 9 year old, ADHD'er.
-She is also potty about animals, Fortnite, Minecraft and Star Wars - and is a self-confessed geek.
+On a more personal level she is a neurodivergent (diagnosed ADHD) wife and a mum to a 10 year old, ADHD'er.
+She is also potty about animals, Fortnite, Minecraft, Roblox and Star Wars - and is a self-confessed geek.

 Ellie is a qualified Counsellor (FdSc) and has 10 years of experience advocating for children with Special Educational Needs (SEN) .
-She is currently undergoing IPSEA training and is able to help with ensuring your children have the support they need in-school, as well as when applying for Educational Health Care Plans (EHCP).
+She IPSEA trained and is able to help with ensuring your children have the support they need in-school, as well as when applying for Educational Health Care Plans (EHCP).

 Part of Ellie's job is to check draft EHCPs, attends Team Around the Child (TAC) meetings and EHCP tribunals, and handle the day-to-day paperwork and admin surrounding things like annual reviews, attendance difficulties, inadequate provisions and anything to do with the SEN process.
 She also has the advantage of being familiar with many of the specialist provisions in Somerset and the LA Inclusion Team.
 Although she has advocated for families all over the UK.
 (Please note that this is a support service and not intended to replace qualified legal advice).